Georgia TAPP

 NWGA RESA is a Georgia Professional Standards Commission-approved Educator Preparation Provider.
 The Georgia Teacher Academy for Preparation and Pedagogy (Ga TAPP) is an alternative teacher preparation program for individuals who have completed a bachelor’s degree or higher but have not met the requirements for renewable teacher certification.
 Candidates are served through a blended (face-to-face/online model) to minimize teacher candidate travel and absences from the schools in which they teach.

 Georgia TAPP is not a degree-bearing program and is not intended to replace regular college teacher education programs.
 It is, instead, an alternative option for individuals who hold a bachelor’s degree or higher but do not have a teaching certificate.
-Georgia TAPP equips teacher candidates with the pedagogical knowledge and skills needed to ensure a reasonable expectation of initial success in their classrooms and requires a supervised candidateship/induction program that will help them move toward subsequent mastery of teaching
+Georgia TAPP equips teacher candidates with the pedagogical knowledge and skills needed to ensure a reasonable expectation of initial success in their classrooms and requires a supervised candidateship/induction program that will help them move toward subsequent mastery of teaching.

-• Secure a job offer for a teaching position in a local system in the NWGA RESA area.
+• Secure a job offer for a teaching position in a local system in the NWGA RESA area

 • Hold a bachelor’s degree (or higher) from an accredited college or university.
 If you are a CTAE candidate , please contact our office per your degree/work experience.